wire report

 What happened

-According to The Guardian’s source item, The doctor who mends broken brains: why there is room for hope after a stroke or head injury, The neurologist Orlando Swayne doesn’t suggest everyone can recover.
+According to The Guardian’s report, The doctor who mends broken brains: why there is room for hope after a stroke or head injury, The neurologist Orlando Swayne doesn’t suggest everyone can recover.
 But he does argue that early, targeted and intense therapy can sometimes bring about life-changing improvements – and we have a moral obligation to provide it Claire was in bad shape.
 She had been brought to the ward on a stretcher and hoisted on to a bed where she lay curled up in a ball.
 She was unable to speak, her eyes flat and face expressionless.
 While she could move her right arm a little, her left arm and both legs were immobile.
 Life had changed dramatically for Claire, a mother of three in her late 30s, many months earlier, when she collapsed while on a night out with friends.
 A weakness in an artery at the base of her brain had ruptured, spilling blood around her frontal lobe.
 She was taken to hospital, where surgeons removed two side plate-sized pieces of bone from her skull to relieve the pressure on her br

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T09:00:48+00:00.
+The report is dated 2026-06-03T09:00:48+00:00.

 What to watch